tankywoo/tfcs/README.md

 Collect code snippet, powered by [Flask](http://flask.pocoo.org/)

-Write this just for fun...
+**WARNING**: Write this just for fun, and not stable, be used with caution...

 ## Config ##